dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0501.md

 motion.
 Gravity drags molecules toward Earth; thermal motion spreads them all over the universe.
 Our list must include quantities representing both sides of that competition: 𝑚 and 𝑔 for gravity, and 𝑘B𝑇 for thermal energy.

 Four quantities (including the goal 𝐻) built from three independent dimensions produce one independent dimensionless group.
-A reasonable choice for the group—reasonable because it is proportional to the goal 𝐻—is the ratio 𝑚𝑔𝐻/𝑘B𝑇.
+A reasonable choice for the group — reasonable because it is proportional to the goal 𝐻 — is the ratio 𝑚𝑔𝐻/𝑘B𝑇.
 Therefore, the atmosphere's scale height is given by 𝐻 ∼ 𝑘B𝑇

 𝑚𝑔 .